swiss-ai/reasoning_containers/README.md

    watch -n 10 "squeue --me"
    ```

-8. If built successfully, test the image with our codebase
+8. If built successfully, instantiate a container with the env
    ```bash
    ./env_update.sh local "$PROJECT_NAME"
    ```